bobdavies2000/OpenCVB/README.md

 **Bin3Way_RedCloud:** *RedCloud is run against the darkest and the lightest frames in the Bin3Way_Basics algorithm.
 While there is more unclassified space in the lower right image, the cells identified are more consistently present than in other RedCloud algorithms that attempt to classify each pixel in the image.
 This algorithm produces fewer cells but they are more robust and stable.
 This sample output also shows the output for the global options to “Display Cell Stats”.
 The upper right frame shows the histogram of the depth for the selected cell while the lower right frame shows the statistics for the selected cell.*

-# Recent Changes – June 2024
+# 2024 June - Recent Changes

 -   Over 2000 algorithms are included, averaging 31 lines of code per algorithm.
 -   Support for the Orbbec Gemini 335L camera was added but there are limitations.